HUSTNO1WXY/FineFormer/docs/TRAINING.md

 # Traininig

 ## Dataset setup
-Generally, two parts of data are needed for training LoFTR, the original dataset, i.e., ScanNet and MegaDepth, and the offline generated dataset indices.
+Generally, two parts of data are needed for training, the original dataset, i.e., ScanNet and MegaDepth, and the offline generated dataset indices.
 The dataset indices store scenes, image pairs, and other metadata within each dataset used for training/validation/testing.
 For the MegaDepth dataset, the relative poses between images used for training are directly cached in the indexing files.
 However, the relative poses of ScanNet image pairs are not stored due to the enormous resulting file size.

 ### Download datasets
 #### MegaDepth